joeljk13/cs-games-teams/README.md

 ## Dependencies

 - zsh
-- glpsol (the actual ILP solver)
+- glpsol from GLPK (the actual ILP solver)
   - Likely any ILA solver that can read MPS format should work, although you may need to modify ./run to handle other output formats then
-  - I know this is in the arch linux repositories; other linux distributions will probably have it too
+  - I know this is in the arch linux repositories in the glpk package; other linux distributions will probably have it too

 ## How to set up for a new CS Games